 - George R.R.
 Martin's commentary on the episode (see the quotes page) quickly becomes hilarious when the battle starts, as he hates this trope and refuses to let it go, even pointing out that Tyrion being the one main character to wear a helmet justifies his status as the smartest person on the show.
 He's noted at other times that it does get his goat, but on the other hand it's TV, and you have to see the actors.

 - A double subversion: during the fight between Gregor Clegane and Oberyn Martell, the former starts off with a helmet, but it's knocked off his head early on.
 His opponent never takes advantage of his exposed head after that (largely because he's trying not to kill him too quickly).

-- Oberyn, on the other hand, doesn't even wear a helmet in the first place, and scoffs at the suggestion to put one on.
+- Oberyn, on the other hand, doesn't even wear a helmet in the first place, and scoffs at the suggestion to put one on due to his fighting style.
 This eventually turns out to be crucial in a fatal way, because the Mountain kills him by crushing his skull.

 - In Continuum, Kiera Cameron, police officer from the future, lacks a helmet on her super-advanced uniform.
 Justified in that 1: She was performing ceremonial guard duty when she was thrown back in time and wasn't expected to need a helmet (flashbacks to riot duty show her with one), and 2: Her suit can project a full-body force field in an emergency, so it's not quite as much of a problem as it would normally be.

 - In Dark Angel, Max doesn't wear a helmet when she rides her motorcycle.
 The network tried to pressure the production staff into having her wear one, but they pointed out that Max was a Nigh Invulnerable Super Soldier.